 Truls Mørk performs Joseph Haydn’s Cello Concerto No. 1 with the Concertgebouworkest conducted by Mariss Jansons.
 The Cello Concerto in C major belongs to Haydn’s most popular works.

 Like in all Haydn’s works, there is much to be experienced in the Cello Concerto No. 1.
 As the music director of Eszterházy Orchestra, Haydn could experiment to his heart’s content.
 It is striking how much Haydn treats the cello as a fully-fledged instrument, given that the cello was still primarily an accompanying instrument at that time.
 The solo part of the Cello Concerto in C major is very virtuosic at times, although Haydn does not allow virtuosity to overwhelm his melodic and harmonic invention.

-Born in 1961, the Norwegian cellist Truls Mørk first studied piano with his mother, a pianist.
-His real passion, however, lay with the cello, not with the piano or the violin.
-He started studying the instrument with his father, also a cellist, and later with Natalia Shakhovskaya, who herself had studied with Rostropovich.
-A 1994 tour of the US with the Oslo Philharmonic Orchestra under the direction of Mariss Jansons helped establish his reputation, and Mørk now performs with all the world’s leading orchestras.
-He is the recipient of numerous distinctions, has recorded many CDs and won a Grammy for his recording of the complete Bach cello suites.
+Truls Mørk made his debut with the Concertgebouworkest in 2001.
+A 1994 tour of the US with the Oslo Philharmonic Orchestra under Mariss Jansons helped establish Mørk’s reputation.
+The Norwegian cellist is the recipient of numerous distinctions, has recorded many CDs and won a Grammy for his recording of the complete Bach cello suites.
 Mørk is a passionate chamber musician and founder of the Stavanger International Chamber Music Festival.
-He plays a rare instrument, the ‘Esquire’ cello built by Domenico Montagnana in 1723.